Home / Focused Guides / Camp Guide Archive / Low-Cost or Free Philly Summer Camps

 Photo courtesy of Philadelphia City Rowing

-The city’s Parks & Recreation department hosts more than 100 day camps at parks, recreation centers, and playgrounds.
+The Philadelphia Parks & Recreation Department hosts more than 100 day camps at parks, recreation centers, and playgrounds.
 Some camps are low-cost and there are fee waivers available.

 Starfinder

-The full cost of this indoor soccer camp is $100 a week, but families are invited to pay less if they are unable to meet the full cost.
-Financial assistance is available.
+Starfinder indoor soccer camp is for children ages 5-14.
+This camp offers a weekly rate of $100, but families are invited to pay less if they are unable to meet the full cost.

 Philadelphia City Rowing